20 questions about selling a proprty in Kingston and the surrounding area

 17. Can I put my tenanted house on the market?

 Yes, you can sell a tenanted property, but sellers in Kingston and the surrounding Frontenac, Lennox, and Leeds communities should understand the process before listing.
 Deciding to sell does not mean the tenant will vacate.
 A buyer can only end the tenancy if they wish to occupy the property and provide proper notice under the Residential Tenancies Act.
 If a buyer intends to move into the property, they must serve the correct notice, which must align with the closing date and requires at least 60 days’ notice matching the tenant’s rental period.
-This notice also includes mandatory compensation to the tenant.
+This notice also includes mandatory compensation for the tenant.
 Mismanaging any part of this process can allow the tenant to remain in the home on closing, potentially derailing the transaction.

 18. How important is location when selling?